Devices

 Device-to-Identity Relationships

-• One device, multiple identities — a single device used by several different accounts is a strong signal of duplicate accounts, free trial abuse, or credential sharing.
+- One device, multiple identities — a single device used by several different accounts signals duplicate accounts, free trial abuse, or credential sharing.
 Dregs detects this automatically and reflects it in the Uniqueness score.

-• One identity, multiple devices — a single user logging in from several devices is normal behavior.
+- One identity, multiple devices — a single user logging in from several devices is normal.
 Dregs tracks the full set of devices per identity to build a richer behavioral profile.

 Geolocation and IP Intelligence

 Dregs records the IP address of every event and geolocates it to a city and country.
-This data supports several types of analysis:
+This data supports several kinds of analysis:

-• IP churn — rapidly changing IP addresses, which can indicate proxy rotation or evasion attempts
+- IP churn — rapidly changing IP addresses, signaling proxy rotation or evasion attempts

-• Geographic consistency — whether a user's claimed location matches their actual IP geolocation
+- Geographic consistency — whether a user's claimed location matches their IP geolocation

-IP and geolocation data feeds into the Behavior score, contributing to the overall risk profile alongside device fingerprint signals.
+IP and geolocation data feed into the Behavior score, contributing to the overall risk profile alongside device fingerprint signals.

 Using Device Data

-For most use cases, you don't need to interact with device data directly — Dregs incorporates it into scores automatically.
-But there are situations where direct access is valuable:
+For most use cases, you need not interact with device data directly — Dregs incorporates it into scores automatically.
+But direct access helps in several situations:

-• Investigating alerts — when an alert fires, checking the identity's devices reveals whether multiple accounts share a device, or whether a device has been seen from unusual locations.
+- Investigating alerts — when an alert fires, checking the identity's devices reveals whether multiple accounts share a device or whether a device has appeared from unusual locations.

 Disregarding Devices

 Not every device should count toward scoring.
 Your own office machines, QA test devices, and internal tools can distort scores by sharing fingerprints with real users.
-Dregs lets you mark specific devices as disregarded to exclude them from analysis.
+Mark specific devices as disregarded to exclude them from analysis.

-A disregarded device is filtered out when scoring any identity that has used it.
-This means the device will not contribute to shared-device signals or inflate Uniqueness scores for other users.
+Dregs filters a disregarded device out when scoring any identity that has used it.
+The device will not contribute to shared-device signals or inflate Uniqueness scores for other users.

-Similarly, when you disregard an identity, all devices associated with that identity are automatically excluded from the analysis of other identities.
-This is useful for excluding admin and employee accounts without having to disregard each of their devices individually.
+Similarly, when you disregard an identity, Dregs automatically excludes all devices associated with it from the analysis of other identities.
+This lets you exclude admin and employee accounts without disregarding each of their devices individually.

-After disregarding a device or identity, Dregs automatically re-scores all affected identities so their scores reflect the change immediately.
+After you disregard a device or identity, Dregs automatically re-scores all affected identities so their scores reflect the change immediately.